BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack

 \textbf{Randomized Smoothing (RS): } Randomized smoothing is one of the most efficient and popular defense methods against backdoor attacks.
+Originally proposed by Cohen et al. \cite{cohen2019certified} for certifying adversarial robustness in deep learning classifiers, randomized smoothing constructs a smoothed classifier by introducing stochastic perturbations to the input and aggregating the predictions through majority voting.
+In the context of GNN backdoor attacks, \cite{xi2021graph} and \cite{zhang2021backdoor} are the first to generalize randomized smoothing as a certified defense for graph classification against graph backdoor attacks.
+More recently, \cite{wang2025boosting} employs randomized smoothing as one of the defense benchmarks in their evaluation for clean-label backdoor attacks on graph classification.
 Randomized smoothing adds small gaussian noises \(N(0,\sigma^2I)\) to the node features of the input test graphs and creates variants of the input samples which can be mathematically written as \(G_i^{noisy}\), where i = 1 to n.
-A smoothed classifier is developed by the prediction on all of these variants and executing majority voting to obtain the final prediction:
+A smoothed classifier is developed by the prediction on all of these variants and majority voting used to obtain the final prediction:

-where, \(G_i^{noisy}\) is the \(i_{th}\) noisy version of the input graph G. This approach smoothens the decision of the model by this approach making it more robust to backdoor triggers.
+where \(G_i^{noisy}\) is the \(i_{th}\) noisy version of the input graph G. Such approach smoothens the decision of the model and makes it more robust to backdoor triggers.

-\textbf{Fine-Pruning (FP): } Fine-Pruning is a post training defense that does operations on the backdoored model in two steps.
-(1) Fine-tune the backoored GNN model with a fraction of clean graph dataset which modifies the model weights to decrease backdoor activations.
-(2) Prune neurons with low activation value on clean graph data.
-The proportion of pruned neurons is controlled by the pruning ratio.
+\textbf{Fine Pruning (FP): } Fine pruning is a post-training defense that conducts two-step operations on the backdoored model: 1) Fine tune the backdoored GNN model with a fraction of clean graph dataset which modifies the model weights to decrease backdoor activations, and 2) Prune neurons of the GNN model with low activation values on clean graph data.